ak6129/PUI2016_ak6129/HW8_ak6129/README.md

 Assignment_1

-in order to finish lab i got significan help from Santiago
+in order to finish lab i got significant help from Santiago

 Assignment_2